opensearch-project/documentation-website/_benchmark/commands/info.md

 TestProcedure [append-no-conflicts] (run by default)
 ====================================================

-Indexes the whole document corpus using a setup that will lead to a larger indexing throughput than the default settings and produce a smaller index (higher compression rate).
-Document ids are unique so all index operations are append only.
-After that a couple of queries are run.
+Indexes the entire document corpus using a setup that will lead to a larger indexing throughput than the default settings and produce a smaller index (higher compression rate).
+Document IDs are unique, so all index operations are append only.
+After that, a couple of queries are run.

 Schedule:
 ----------